Controversies about the word niggardly: Etymology

+"The Niggardly Nigger", a British minstrel song from 1870.

 Niggardly (noun: niggard) is an adjective meaning 'stingy' or 'miserly'.
 Niggard (14th C) is derived from the Middle English word meaning 'stingy,' nigon, which is probably derived from two other words also meaning 'stingy,' Old Norse hnǫggr and Old English hnēaw.
 The word niggle, which in modern usage means to give excessive attention to minor details, probably shares an etymology with niggardly.

 Nigger, a racial slur widely considered to be offensive, derives from the Spanish word Negro, meaning 'black', and the French word nègre.
 Both negro and noir (and therefore also nègre and nigger) ultimately come from the Latin adjective niger, 'black' or 'dark'.
 The first recorded use of nigger dates to 1574, and its first recorded derogatory use to 1775.
+Some authors still used the term in a neutral sense up until the later part of the 20th century, at which point the use of nigger became increasingly controversial, regardless of context or intent of the speaker.

-Plays on the similarity of the two words date back at least a century, one example being a piece of sheet music from 1900.
+Plays on the similarity of the two words date back at least a century, one example being The Niggardly Nigger, a song from 1870.
+A review in The Era wrote of it as: "a new comic song …, which among the funny effusions of the present day deserves a conspicuous place."

 David Howard incident

-"The Niggardly Nigger", a coon song from 1900.

 On January 15, 1999, David Howard, an aide to the mayor of Washington, D.C., Anthony A. Williams, used "niggardly" in reference to a budget.
 This upset one of his black colleagues, who misinterpreted it as a racial slur and lodged a complaint.
 As a result, on January 25, Howard tendered his resignation, and Williams accepted it.

 After public pressure, an internal review into the matter was brought about, and the mayor offered Howard the chance to return to his position at the Office of the Public Advocate on February 4.
 Howard refused but accepted another position with the mayor instead, insisting that he did not feel victimized by the incident.
 On the contrary, Howard felt that he had learned from the situation.
 "I used to think it would be great if we could all be colorblind; that's naïve, especially for a white person, because a white person [can] afford to be colorblind.
 They don't have to think about race every day.
 An African American does."

 It had been speculated that this incident inspired Philip Roth's novel The Human Stain, though Roth has stated that his source was an incident in the career of sociologist and professor Melvin Tumin.